atharaq/atharaq.github.io/discrete/lesson7.md

 1. Table of Contents
 {:toc}

 Today we are revisiting logic.
-Many of the dieas we started talking about recently, involving set theory, will be important today as we discuss an extension of the classical, propositional logic that we first started.
+Many of the ideas we started talking about recently, involving set theory, will be important today as we discuss an extension of the classical, propositional logic that we first started.

 # Related Propositions